 Schweitzer Mountain Resort is the biggest ski resort in Idaho and Washington with 2,900 acres, more than more famous Sun Valley at 2,100.
 Schweitzer is also beautiful – in heart of the Selkirk Mountains overlooking Lake Pend Oreille, the Rocky Mountains extending into northern Idaho’s panhandle – just 50 miles to Canada and Schweitzer’s sister resort Whitewater in Nelson BC.
+Schweizer has been acquired by Alterra, and its an IKON Pass ski resort.
 See photos of skiing Schweitzer in Idaho.

 Schweitzer feels big, with five distinct ski areas on varying aspects on 2,400’ vertical, truly terrain for everyone in your ski family.
 Schweitzer Bowl on the front side has groomed steep runs and powder bowls with perfectly spaced trees serviced by speedy quads, and the Stomping Ground terrain park just above the Village.